fbaeuerlein/cpp-vscode-guide/README.md

 Include what you use helps you to reduce inclusions of header files and thus can help you to speed up compilation time and also can lead to fewer recompiles.

-To use it unter Linux (Ubuntu/Debian) just install by:
+To use it under Linux (Ubuntu/Debian) just install by:

     apt install iwyu

-To run it for the currently opened file from VS Code, install the [Include what you use extenstion](https://marketplace.visualstudio.com/items?itemName=pokowaka.pokowaka-iwyu).
+To run it for the currently opened file from VS Code, install the [Include what you use extension](https://marketplace.visualstudio.com/items?itemName=pokowaka.pokowaka-iwyu).

 Initially you have to add at least the following entries to you `settings.json`: